OUSmartInfrastructure/IR-Heatmap/README.md

 index.html

-This file contains the javascript to pull the information from pixels.csv and place it on the web page in an svg object.
+This file contains the JavaScript to pull the information from pixels.csv and place it on the web page in an svg object.
 The object draws a number of rectangles based on the number of entries in the pixels.csv file.
 This way, we can dynamically change the size in one location (the IR_Sensor.py script) while allowing the core functionality of the webpage remain the same.
 This page also contains a function to update the svg object with new data from the